cyndishan/sales-analysis-project-sql/README.md

 );
 ```

-- 1. Total Sales performance of each store
+- 1. 💰Total Sales performance of each store
 sql
 ```
 SELECT